A Comprehensive Guide on psql Meta-Commands

 \q - Quit psql

-By running the “\q” query you can quit the psql.
-The execution will give:
+By running the “\q” query you can quit the psql, as illustrated in the following snippet:

 img